stanchiang/Luxyy/README.md

 - ~~take current item's photo send support~~
 - ~~implement progress bar for image uploading~~
 - ~~receive push notifications~~
+- ~~hide the attachments button unless user is admin~~
-- upload/download image to parse with progress bar callback
+- <Later>upload/download image to parse with progress bar callback
-- loading messages needs to be async, especially when there are photos
+- <Later>loading messages needs to be async, especially when there are photos